Welcome to the Private memorabilia collection of 'theyflysohigh'

 Three members of the Parliamentary Recruiting Committee visited Upton Park during half-time to call for volunteers.
 Joe Webster, the West Ham United goalkeeper, was one of those who joined the Football Battalion as a result of this appeal.
 Jack Tresadern joined the Royal Garrison Artillery, an intelligent man, he quickly reached the rank of lieutenant.

 Frederick Costello also known as Frank was born in Birmingham 1882, Costello is listed as playing for West Bromwich Albion and Halesowen before joining Southampton in 1907.
-Signed for the Hammers in 1909 but didn’t stay long, playing just 12 Southern League games in which he scored 3 goals.
-He quickly moved on to Bolton Wanderers in an exchange deal which saw Jack Foster come to the Boleyn Ground.
+The inside-left signed for West Ham United on 1 March 1909 in an exchange deal that saw Jack Foster join the south coast club.
+His stay in east London didn't last long, playing just 12 Southern League games in which he scored 3 goals. he quickly moved on to Bolton Wanderers in June 1909.

 By 1914 Costello was living back in Southampton and joined his hometown regiment the Royal Warwickshire.
 A member of the 2nd Battalion which were one of the first Regiments to see action in Northern France at the Battle of Le Cateau.
 Moving south and east towards Belgium they also saw action in the Battles of Marne and Aisne and for Frank finally to Messines, not far from Ypres in Belgium.

-Sometime on the December 19, 1914, 30 year old Frank was killed, sadly he has no grave but is remembered on the Ploegstreet memorial, in Hainaut Belgium, between Lille and Ypres to its North.
+Sometime on the December 19, 1914, 30 year old Frank was killed, sadly he has no grave but is remembered on the Ploegsteert memorial to the Missing, in Hainaut Belgium, between Lille and Ypres to its North.
 To give you a sense of scale, the memorial lists 11,386 men who have no grave.

-Born in Woolwich, London 1883, Hammond joined the club as an amateur in 1904.
+Born in Woolwich, London on 21 June 1882, Hammond joined the club as an amateur in 1904.
 His claret and blue career spanned 4 years in which he only managed 32 League and 2 FA Cup appearances for the club.
 Worked as a commercial Clerk and lived in Twickenham Road, Leytonstone and enlisted into the Royal Field Artillery in Romford.

 When he died on October 18, 1917 Hammond was recorded as being in C Battery 242nd Brigade who at the time were fighting in the Passchendaele region.